 It's the type of camera that looks really intimidating, and more importantly, the lenses are interchangeable.
 I've owned a digital SLR (I'm a through-and-through Canon girl, myself) since 2003, when I started my now-defunct-yet-awardwinning photoblog in college.

-Since then, I’ve upgraded a few times–I now own a Canon 7D which I am hopelessly in love with, and have collected (through saving up and through very generous special occasion gifts) a very good set of lenses.
+Since then, I've upgraded a few times--I now own a Canon 7D which I am hopelessly in love with, and have collected (through saving up and through very generous special occasion gifts) a very good set of lenses.

-If you want absolutely the best photos ever, invest in a Canon L-series lens–they’re the ones professionals use.
-I use my Canon EF 70-200mm f/4 L lens for nearly every single outfit post you’ll see on this site.
-I also use a lovely 60mm f/2.8 USM macro lens which I think takes very lovely outfit photos, but HB gripes about it not being a zoom lens, which means he has to bust his tail a little more. :)
+If you want absolutely the best photos ever, invest in a Canon L-series lens--they're the ones professionals use.
+I use my Canon EF 70-200mm f/4 L lens for nearly every single outfit post you'll see on this site.
+I also use a lovely 60mm f/2.8 USM macro lens which I think takes very lovely outfit photos, but [houston] gripes about it not being a zoom lens, which means he has to bust his tail a little more. :)